 Hawaii Itinerary Day Two

 Day Two of my Hawaii Big Island Itinerary will be spent in one of my favorite parts of the Big Island – South Kona.
 We did a six-week Help X placement there so I know this part of the island better than any other, and there is so much on offer here.

 South Kona is known for its world-class coffee and macadamia nuts, and a great place to try Kona coffee is at the Royal Kona Coffee Center, where there is a small museum and lots of free coffee samples.
 It is also a great spot to buy local products.

-This perfect day in South Kona will be spent hiking or kayaking to a remote bay where Captain Cook was killed, snorkeling with colorful fish and turtles, hanging at a local beach, and swimming with wild dolphins – if you are lucky.
+This perfect day in South Kona will be spent hiking or kayaking to a remote bay where Captain Cook was killed, snorkeling with colorful fish and turtles, hanging at a local beach, and seeing wild spinner dolphins – if you are lucky.

-Hiking or Kayaking to the Captain Cook Monument on Kealakekua Bay
+Morning – Hiking or Kayaking at Kealakekua Bay

 After an early breakfast and coffee at The Coffee Shack in Captain Cook – the views from the deck here are some of the best on the island – it’s time for an adventure!

-The best thing to do in South Kona in my opinion is to go snorkeling off the Captain Cook Monument in Kealakekua Bay – and if you are lucky you will get to swim with the pod of wild spinner dolphins that are frequently spotted in the bay like we did.
+The best thing to do in South Kona in my opinion is to hike down to Captain Cook Monument in Kealakekua Bay to snorkel.

 If you do decide to kayak, it takes around half an hour one way to kayak across the bay, and it is usually reasonably sheltered so it’s not too hard going.